NerdiOrg/C-System-Tools/readme.md

 Learning how to access directories, return file & folder lists, read files, save files, run sub-programs, use C++ headers, etc.

-## INSTRUCTIONS

-# Create a starter executable:

-This only needs to be done once.
-This will automatically request admin permissions for the run.exe, to support all operations.

-g++ starter.cpp -o dist/alpha-0.0.1/start.exe

-*NOTE: This is not needed if you are using the Packager.exe for a version distribution (this command is ran automatically from Packager)

-# Compile the Resource Script
+## Compile the Resource Script

-Run the following command to compile the resource script into a COFF object file:
+Run the following command from project root dir to compile the resource script into a COFF object file:

 windres config/sysAccess.rc -O coff -o config/sysAccess.res

 *NOTE: This is not needed if you are using the Packager.exe for a version distribution (this command is ran automatically from Packager)

 # Compile the program: